embEDUx/documentation/src/background/evaluation/toolchain.md

 mind, there is only one solition left.

 ### Crosstool-NG
-**Crosstool__NG offers the possibility to build static, and therefore portable toolchains.
+**Crosstoo-NG** offers the possibility to build static, and therefore portable toolchains.
 With **Crosstool-NG** even toolchains are possible, that are built on host with architecture X, compiled for architecture Y, cross-compiling for architecture Z. These kind of toolchains are called *canadian* toolchain.